At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

 Fire hose of opportunity

-The sheers numbers of jobs posted on the site – 80,000 in the last month alone – has meant the presentation of ads and related alerts now need to change.
+The sheer numbers of jobs posted on the site – 80,000 in the last month alone – has meant the presentation of ads and related alerts now need to change.

-“The discoverability of our platform becomes much, much harder,” Keen says, comparing the necessary changes to those made to the Twitter's newsfeed of five years ago.
+“The discoverability of our platform becomes much, much harder,” Keen says, comparing the necessary changes to those made to Twitter's newsfeed of five years ago.

-“It was this fire hose of stuff coming at you – it’s a bit like that on the platform now so we need now to use that data and go well what context are you in?
+“It was this fire hose of stuff coming at you – it’s a bit like that on the platform now.
+We need now to use that data and go, well: What context are you in?
 Are you a poster?
 Are you a worker?
 Are you both?
 Have you just bid on a job?
 Have you not?”

 Text alerts too have got out of hand.
 Subscribing to a handful of keywords could generate task-seekers hundreds of SMS messages.
-The solution will come from machine learning expertise, which the company is now seeking.
+The solution will come from machine learning and the company is seeking to employ experts in the field.

 “We've always had a small amount of data and a bit of machine learning capability here but it needs to become a core central capability at the company,” Keen says.

-Other hypergrowth issues that need fixing are the continuing moderation of the marketplace to keep it fair and clean (“people wise you can't moderate fast enough” Keen says) and the use of user data to present clearer job categorisations.
+Other hypergrowth issues that need fixing are the continuing moderation of the marketplace to keep it fair and clean (“people-wise you can't moderate fast enough” Keen says) and the use of user data to present them with clearer job categorisations.

 The start-up also wants to add features and analysis to job postings to prompt more detailed ads, which will in turn make insuring workers more cost effective.